Desperadko/fantasy-rpg-springboot-app/README.md

 ## Application usage

-After Docker containers have starter both the application and a MySQL server would be running on ports 8080 and 33060 respectfully.<br>
+After Docker containers have started, both the application and the MySQL server should be running on ports 8080 and 33060 respectfully.<br>

 For Swagger UI access use the following link: [Swagger FantasyRPGApplication](http://localhost:8080/swagger-ui/index.html#/) There you can freely test our prepared HTTP requests for each entity.<br><br>